-This is the men’s ultimate all-round test, a 10-event contest covering the whole range of athletics disciplines spread over two days.
+An all-round athletics test, the 10-event contest covers the whole range of athletics disciplines spread over two days.

 The first day consists of (in order): 100m, long jump, shot put, high jump and 400m.
 The second day’s events are 110m hurdles, discus, pole vault, javelin and 1500m.

 Competitors earn points for their performance in each discipline and the overall winner is the athlete who scores the most points.

 Decathletes are allowed to commit one false start in the track events.
 A second false start will lead to disqualification.
 In the shot, long jump and javelin all athletes are limited to three attempts.